kennyputman/JPaint/README.md

 #### Singleton Pattern
 The singleton pattern in implemented for the `ShapeStore` class.
-The `ShapeStore` class handles persistance and management for all shapes including clipboard for copy/paste and the observers for implementing move functionality.
+The `ShapeStore` class handles persistence and management for all shapes including clipboard for copy/paste and the observers for implementing move functionality.
 The singleton is implemented with a public accessor `getInstance` and a private constructor that ensures only a single instance will be created in the application.